Hard inquiries on your credit report can drop your score, but that doesn’t mean shopping around for a credit card will destroy your financial future.

 A prequalification is a great tool for those of you who are genuinely not sure where you stand in terms of your credit score and would rather play it safe.
 There won’t be any impact on your credit score unless you decide to apply.
 However, the prequalification does give you a boost of confidence in your approval odds.
 Prequalification is not an accepted application and a full application with a hard inquiry will still be necessary before you can be approved.

 The bottom line with all of these different comparison and soft inquiry tools is that you shouldn’t apply for a credit card if you’re not fairly confident that you will get it.
-It is normal to be nervous about applying for a credit card but, as long as you’re realistic with your expectations and you turn to these tools before allowing a hard pull, you should be fine.
+It is normal to be nervous about applying for a credit card, but as long as you’re realistic with your expectations and you utilize these tools before allowing a hard pull, you should be fine.

 You should only apply for credit when it is necessary, too.
 Everyone would love to have a little bit of a buffer just in case, and that’s fine!
 Just make sure that you’re not excessively or needlessly applying for a bunch of different credit cards.
 This isn’t a situation where you want to throw it at the wall and see what sticks because that can lead to a lot of problems.
 If you are applying for multiple credit cards in a reckless way, you may end up taking a beating to your credit score.

-Finally, the best thing that you can do to protect your credit score when you know you will need to authorize a hard inquiry is just to protect your credit score in the other, more important categories.
-You should make sure that you’re making your payments on time, paying your full statement balances, and resisting the temptation to max out the credit cards that you already have.
+Finally, the best thing you can do to protect your credit score when you know you will need to authorize a hard inquiry is to just protect your credit score in the other, more important categories.
+Make sure you’re making your payments on time, paying your full statement balances, and resisting the temptation to max out the credit cards you already have in your wallet.

 The credit utilization ratio is a way for credit bureaus and creditors to see what percentage of your available credit you regularly use.
-Most experts suggest that you keep this number below 30%; if you have bad credit, or just want to make your credit score go up, you should stick to less than 10%.
+Most experts suggest keeping this number below 30%; if you have bad credit, or just want to make your credit score go up, you should stick to less than 10%.

-On average, after being approved for a credit card, people’s scores can go up as much as 60 points.
-This can be because of their credit utilization ratio decreasing, their credit mix becoming more diverse, and because it helps give their payment history a boost.
+After being approved for a credit card, it wouldn’t be abnormal to see your score go up as much as 60 points after several months (that’s if you have a lower score).
+This can be due to your credit utilization ratio decreasing and your credit mix becoming more diverse, and it helps give your payment history a boost.